What Is Supply Chain Visibility and Why It Matters

 One of the biggest hurdles that a lot of supply chains are facing currently is the issue of how to create high end-to-end visibility across the breadth of their supply chain.

-So, we figured it was time to highlight this topic and discuss what exactly it means to create high visibility, and furthermore, how it benefits a supply chain... or really any company for that matter.
+In this blog post, we'll discuss what exactly it means to create high visibility and how it benefits a supply chain—or really any company for that matter.

 What Does it Mean to Create High-Visibility?

-When evaluating your logistics operations for areas that could be improved upon.
-Being able to see all of the moving parts that keep it running is absolutely crucial to keeping your supply chain in working order.
+Whena0you're evaluating your logistics operations for areas that could be improved, how do you ensure you can see all the moving parts?
+Being able to see everything that keeps it running is absolutely crucial to keeping your supply chain in working order.
 By doing this, companies can meet all of these challenges head-on.
 And with a bit of patience, they can master the skills necessary to gain an advantage over their competition.

 This is what we call "end-to-end visibility".